Best Western Plus Charlotte/Matthews Hotel

 If you’re here on business, it’s a breeze to take care of your work in open, comfortable rooms.
 Within a close proximity to several corporate parks, visitors to companies like Family Dollar, Windstream Communications and Harris Teeter all stay at our Charlotte hotel on a regular basis.
 Cool, quiet guest rooms are a must whether you’re here for business or leisure, and we understand that.
 At our property, we always go the extra mile for you.

-Reserve your next stay Charlotte stay at BEST WESTERN PLUS Charlotte/Matthews Hotel!
+Reserve your next stay Charlotte stay at Best Western Plus Charlotte/Matthews Hotel!
+Enjoy your stay.

 Hotel Amenities & Services